Belhoste/harmonia_universalis/README.md

 ## Description

-This tool provides a user interface to browse the data of the project Harmonia Universalis in the FactGrid database https://database.factgrid.de/ (Wikibase instance).
+This tool provides a user interface to browse the data of the project Harmonia Universalis implemented in FactGrid database https://database.factgrid.de/ (Wikibase instance).

 ## Technologies used